Masʽud I: Consolidation of the Empire and war with the Kara-Khanids

 Mas'ud then marched towards Ghazni, where he defeated his brother and had him imprisoned, while crowning himself as the new Sultan of the Ghaznavid Empire.
 Mas'ud shortly released the disgraced statesman Ahmad Maymandi from prison, and appointed him as his vizier.
 He also appointed Ali Daya as the commander-in-chief of the army of Khorasan, while another general named Ahmad Inaltigin was appointed as the commander-in-chief of the army in India who led expedition to Vanarasi in 1033 AD.
-Later Majdud was appointed in that position, after Inaltigin's deposition following a unsuccessful revolt against Mas'ud.
+Later Majdud was appointed in that position, after Inaltigin's deposition following an unsuccessful revolt against Mas'ud.

 Although Mas'ud was a great military leader, he was heedless of advice from his officers, which would later result in disaster during his reign.
 He also suspected the majority of his father's officers of treachery, and even had his own uncle Yusuf and the powerful statesman Ali ibn Il-Arslan imprisoned.
 In 1032, Ahmad Maymandi died and was succeeded by Ahmad Shirazi as Mas'ud's vizier.
 Sometime later, Mas'ud's governor and de facto ruler of Khwarazm, Altun Tash, was sent to invade the domains of the Kara-Khanid ruler Ali Tigin Bughra Khan, but was killed at Dabusiyya, a town near Samarkand.
 He was then succeeded by his son Harun.